sylverpyro/steamdeck-setups/clean-slate-setup.md

 # Get any and all the extra game launchers
 Thankfully moraroy@github has created a very nice non-steam-launcher installer tool just for this.

 Run this and click the desktop icon
+**NOTES**
+* Humble App requires Firefox in order to authenticate properly (Brave has a bug with xdg-open)
 ```
 curl --output ~/Desktop/NonSteamLaunchers.desktop -Ls https://github.com/cchrkk/NSLOSD-DL/releases/download/DlLinkFix/NonSteamLaunchers.desktop
 ```